In Search of Projectively Equivariant Networks: Projective equivariance

-Let us write $p_{\text{T}}=p_0e^{q_{\text{T}}}$, where $p_0$ is some small number.
-If $v$ is an image neither containing a 'T' or a '$\perp$', $p_{\text{T}}(v)$ should be small. $q_T(v)=0$ suffices in this case.
-If $v$ instead is an image containing a 'T', $q_{\text{T}}(v)$ should be large, and $q_T(v_{\text{ver. flip}})$ should be very small.
-This is satisfied by $q(v_{\text{ver. flip}})=-q(v)$.
-Hence, $q_\text{T}$ should modulo a multiplication with $-1$ not change by any flip -- that is, $q_\text{T}$ should be projectively invariant.
-Now imagine that the dataset also contains images of 'H''s.
-Here, the probability $p_{\text{H}}$ -- or equivalently $q_\text{H}$ -- is linearly, and therefore projectively, invariant of either flip.
-See also Figure \ref{fig:viereraction}.
-Since $q_{\text{H}}$ and $q_{\text{T}}$ from a linear point of view have different transformation behaviour, we cannot use the same linearly projective architecture to model them both.
-Since they are both projectively equivariant, a projectively equivariant model should.

-\begin{remark} A projectively invariant network could for $v$ being an image of a `T' satisfy $q_T(v_\text{ver. flip})=\lambda q_T(v)$ for arbitrary $\lambda\neq0$, which notably any function that is non-zero for both $v_\text{ver. flip}$ and $v$ satisfies.
-Such a model would be too general for the example given.
-However, as we will see later, in our suggested network architecture, $\lambda$ can in fact only be $\pm 1$ here, meaning that a projectively invariant network makes sense for the task. \end{remark}
+The benefit of projective equivariance is eminent when trying to infer a projective feature transforming in a certain manner from projective data --- think for example of inferring the center of mass of a point cloud (which is equivariant to rigid motions) from a photo of the cloud.
 Motivated by these examples, we are interested in maps that fulfil the equivariance relation \eqref{eq:equivariance} up to a multiplicative scalar.
-To formalise this notion, let us begin by introducing some notation.
-We will use the shorthand $\PGL(V)=\Proj(\GL(V))$ which is called the \emph{projective general linear group}.
-Note that an element $M \in \PGL(V)$ defines a projective-linear map $\Proj(V) \to \Proj(V)$. \begin{definition} A \emph{projective representation} of a group $G$ on a projective space $\Proj(V)$ is a group homomorphism $\rho: G \to \PGL(V)$. \end{definition} Put more concretely, a projective representation is a map associating each $g \in G$ to an equivalence class $\rho(g)$ of invertible linear maps. $\rho$ respects the group structure in the sense of \eqref{eq:representation} -- however, only in the sense of elements in $\PGL(V)$, i.e., up to a multiplicative scalar.
+To formalise this notion, let us begin by introducing some notation. $\PGL(V)$ is the \emph{projective general linear group}, i.e., the set of equivalence classes of maps $A\in \GL(V)$ modulo a multiplicative scalar.
+Note that an element $M \in \PGL(V)$ defines a projective-linear map $\Proj(V) \to \Proj(V)$. \begin{definition} A \emph{projective representation} of a group $G$ on a projective space $\Proj(V)$ is a group homomorphism $\rho: G \to \PGL(V)$. \end{definition} Put more concretely, a projective representation is a map associating each $g \in G$ to an equivalence class $\rho(g)$ of invertible linear maps. $\rho$ respects the group structure in the sense of \eqref{eq:representation} --- however, only in the sense of elements in $\PGL(V)$, i.e., up to a multiplicative scalar.